-What I am getting at is that growing up in this generation, how society viewed what jobs and roles women were capable of, I simply learned to fit in.
+What I am getting at is that growing up in this generation, is how society viewed what jobs and roles women were capable of, I simply learned to fit in.
 I did toughen up and ignored a lot of the sexism.
 I tried to work with people that supported me.
-Chez recently wrote a blog about Finding Your Niche – I could not agree more, once you find it you can learn and grow without the added pressures of fighting for your place.
 Finding your niche allows you to gain confidence and experience, and develop the tools to deal with sexism.
 You can choose to laugh it off, ignore it, or confront it.

-I came up during a time where society viewed women working in a male dominated fields like an anomaly.
+I came up during a time where society viewed women working in male-dominated fields like an anomaly.
 My generation tended to look at things through this lens.
-The Millennial generation that grew up during third wave feminism tend to celebrate differences in ethnicity, class, sexual orientation.
+The Millennial generation that grew up during third-wave feminism tends to celebrate differences in ethnicity, class, sexual orientation.
 They see and recognize the institutionalized barriers that women and people of color face.
 Sexism and Sexual discrimination and harassment are clearly defined.
 The Millennials were raised to be strong and empowered (at least we hope).
 They are less likely to tolerate sexism.

 I am not saying this bad – but as every parent will tell you – Pick Your Battles.
 Is dealing with a smart ass on the local crew worth your time and energy?
-He (I suppose the smart ass stagehand could be she or they, but it is doubtful) is trying to get you riled up, that is his goal, don’t let him win.
+Are they just trying to get you riled up, is that the goal, don’t let them win.

 If you call a sound company and they say they are not currently hiring but to check back in April, do you interpret that as

 A) They are not hiring because it January?

 B) Funny they were hiring until they heard my voice?

 If you picked B did you ever contact them again or just assume that they did not hire women?